Robots have been a part of industrial production since the

 Challenges of production line automation

 Secondly, the Return on Investment of a company can be affected if it does not realize the profits that were expected from purchasing robots.
-As a matter of fact, if the money earned does not match and go beyond what was spent, the company might end up operating at a loss.
+As a matter of fact, if the money earned does not match and goes beyond what was spent, the company might end up operating at a loss.

 Automation versus human workforce